cllebrun/cllebrun.github.io/labs/3.1 Lab Watson - Natural Language Understanding/README.md

-# Step 1 - Call the API using curl
+# Step 1 - Create the service

 1. On the IBM Cloud Platform account dashboard, select **Catalog** from the menu bar.